husanaulakh/GDSC-Hackathon-RFID-Pet-ID/README.md

-# PawTracker
+# PawTrackr

 **Reuniting lost pets with their families**

-PawTracker is a web application that uses advanced **RFID technology** and an **AI-driven** approach to help lost pets find their way home quickly and securely.
+PawTrackr is a web application that uses advanced **RFID technology** and an **AI-driven** approach to help lost pets find their way home quickly and securely.
 Built with React and hosted on Vercel, it offers a seamless dashboard for pet owners to register and update pet statuses (LOST, FOUND, HOME) in real time.

 ## Key Features
 - **RFID Integration**: Assigns a unique RFID tag to each pet for quick and secure identification.